RadControls for WPF

-The RadButtons provide you with a standard ICommandSource implementation.
-This means that you can bind your buttons to commands that will be executed when the button is clicked.
-In order to take advantage of the ICommandSource implementation you can use the following properties:
+The RadButtons provide a standard ICommandSource implementation and allow you to bind your buttons to commands that will be executed on click.
+To take advantage of the ICommandSource implementation, use the following properties:

 • Command - gets the command that will be executed when the command source is invoked.